camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 # BPMN & CMMN Integration

-This section explains how to invoke DMN decision tables from BPMN and CMMN.
+This section explains how to invoke DMN decision from BPMN and CMMN.

 ## BPMN Business Rule Task